samjudge/ximp.js/README.md

 Using ximp.js means you don't need the boilerplate you would normally need to use in javascript in order to implement logical control over your HTML, or when using javascript to add dynamic control over your page would be impractical, or when you would use ajax to update what would otherwise be static assets.
 While I'm a huge fan of vue and angualar, sometimes a website is still just a website.

-It allows you to write your javascript to interact with your HTML imperitavely, easily.
+It allows you to write your javascript to interact with your HTML imperatively, easily.

 I made it because I wanted to use the cool power of directives without the need for the data binding, models, or controllers that are included with the heavyweight angular, or even the lightweight vue.
 There's no need for ANY setup besides dropping the file in your project and importing it using a script tag.
 You can immidately start using ximp's custom directives.
 It began when I inherited a huge HTML form with hundreds of inputs (and constatnly changing requirements).
 One constant in the requirements, however, was that the page's inputs followed a branching structure (i.e. if user selects x in input a then show input b).
 Ximp.js makes implementing this easy.
 This resulted in my javascript being majority boilerplate for essentailly cantrip logic.